kuzzleio/kuzzle-plugin-s3/README.md

 ## Installation

-Clone this repository in yoyr `plugins/available` directory and then link it to the `plugins/enabled` directory.
+Clone this repository in your `plugins/available` directory and then link it to the `plugins/enabled` directory.

-For more informations please refer to the official documentation: https://docs.kuzzle.io/guide/1/essentials/plugins/#installing-a-plugin
+For more information, refer to the official documentation: https://docs.kuzzle.io/guide/1/essentials/plugins/#installing-a-plugin

 ### Local setup

-You can use the [docker-composer.yml](docker/docker-compose.yml) provided in this repository to start a Kuzzle stack with this plugin.
+You can use the [docker-composer.yml](docker/docker-compose.yml) file provided in this repository to start a Kuzzle stack with this plugin pre-installed.

-You have to provide valid credentials for AWS S3 through `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variable.
+You have to provide valid credentials for AWS S3 through the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

 ```bash
 export AWS_ACCESS_KEY_ID=your-access-key